edubois/kaliscope/README.md

 * KALISCOPE is a set of tools and plugins to create a professional pipeline for telecinema devices.
 A telecinema device is a device that convert silver films into numeric movies.
-The goal is to produce reliable sophisticated tools to help artists in their silver film projects.
+The goal is to produce reliable sophisticated tools to help artists in their analog film projects by respecting the quality of their precious images.

 * Done by Eloi du Bois

+* LICENSE (except for what is inside the directory kaliscope_root/libraries, for each sublib, check its sub-licenses):
-* LICENSE: GPLv3 (might change, but for until the development is under progress I prefer staying in GPL)
+        GPLv3 (might change, but as the development is under progress I prefer staying in GPL)

 * By using this library and its concepts and designs, you accept the content of DISCLAIMER.txt

 ////////////////////////////////////////////////////////////////////////////////